trealla-prolog/trealla/README.md

 	mutex_property/2			# mutex_property(+mutex,+term)
 	with_mutex/2				# with_mutex(+mutex,:callable)

-Best avoided...

 	mutex_trylock/1				# mutex_trylock(+mutex)
 	mutex_lock/1				# mutex_lock(+mutex)
 	mutex_unlock/1				# mutex_unlock(+mutex)
 	mutex_unlock_all/0			# mutex_unlock_all

 Where 'options' can be *alias(+atom)*.

-Note: you can trylock/lock/unlock a thread or message queue as well.

 For example...